envytools/envytools/hwdocs/fifo/puller.rst

 .. todo:: verify this on all card families.

-On NV04:NVC0 cards, methods 0x180-0x1fc are treated specially: while other methods are forwarded directly to engine without modification, these methods are expected to take object handles as parameters and will be looked up in RAMHT by the puller before forwarding.
+On NV04:NVC0 GPUs, methods 0x180-0x1fc are treated specially: while other methods are forwarded directly to engine without modification, these methods are expected to take object handles as parameters and will be looked up in RAMHT by the puller before forwarding.
 Ie. the engine will get the object's